Histomat of F/OSS: We should reclaim LLMs, not reject them

 On accepting reality

-Recently, Salvatore Sanfilippo (antirez), creator of Redis, wrote about his experience with AI coding tools.
-His position is instructive because it comes from someone who, like many of us, deeply values hand-crafted code and human touch in software.
+Salvatore Sanfilippo (antirez), the creator of Redis, recently wrote about his experience with AI coding tools.
+He's someone who values hand-crafted code deeply, and like many of us cares about the human touch in software.
 Yet he writes: “It is simply impossible not to see the reality of what is happening.
 Writing code is no longer needed for the most part… Programming changed forever, anyway.”

-I largely agree with antirez's assessment of reality.
+I agree with most of antirez's reading of reality.
 LLMs have fundamentally changed programming, and we can't go back.
-The author of the original post seems to operate from a different reality assessment—one where resistance is still meaningful, where withdrawal can be effective, where we can meaningfully reduce LLMs' access to training data.
+The author of the original post seems to operate from a different one: resistance is still meaningful, withdrawal can be effective, we can meaningfully reduce LLMs' access to training data.
 I'm skeptical.
 OpenAI and Anthropic have already scraped what they need.
 GitHub already has everyone's code.
 The training data exists.

-But here's where I part ways with antirez's optimism.
-He worries about centralization but seems to trust that market competition—including open models from China—will solve it.
-He focuses on how developers can adapt and leverage these tools.
-That's important, but it sidesteps the deeper question: under what terms does this transformation happen?
+That's where I part ways with antirez's optimism.
+He worries about centralization but seems to trust that market competition, including open models from China, will solve it.
+He focuses on how developers can adapt and use these tools.
+That matters, but it sidesteps a deeper question: under what terms does this transformation happen?

 The materialist reading

-If we look at the history of free and open source software through a materialist lens, we see a clear pattern: technological change creates new forms of exploitation, which in turn necessitate new forms of licensing to protect the commons.
+The history of free and open source software, read through a materialist lens, shows a clear pattern: technological change creates new forms of exploitation, which force new forms of licensing to protect the commons.

 GPLv2 (1991) addressed the problem of binary distribution.
 Companies were taking GPL code, compiling it, and distributing only the binaries, effectively creating proprietary software from free code.
 The solution was copyleft: if you distribute the software, you must provide the source code.